-This represent an increase of 28% in the last 30 days.
+This represents an increase of 28% in the last 30 days.

 The number of nodes on the Lightning Network also increased by 15.82% in the past 30 days and are about 6479 currently while the number of channels also increased by 34.8% over the past one month.
 This indicates that the LN not only is being adopted by many people and faster currently, but it also has huge potential.
 Lightning Network is still in beta testing.

-That's despite many proponents of peer-to-peer networks in blockchain saying that it is a move towards centralization of the network because it is not rely on peer-to-peer transactions between users.
-In deed, some projects such as Digibyte use a different mechanism of scaling to solve transaction fees and speed problems on their blockchain.
+That's despite many proponents of peer-to-peer networks in blockchain saying that it is a move towards centralization of the network because it does not rely on peer-to-peer transactions between users.
+Indeed, some projects such as Digibyte use a different mechanism of scaling to solve transaction fees and speed problems on their blockchain.
 For instance, Digibyte uses DigiSpeed , whose block size doubles every two years.
 The platform now has a block size of 2 MB and can support around 560 transactions per second, and arguably has a block time of 15 seconds.
-The solution allows Digibyte-based platforms to scale while avoiding centralization or need to trust third parties when making blockchain transactions.
+The solution allows Digibyte-based platforms to scale while avoiding centralization or needs to trust third parties when making blockchain transactions.

 Jack Dorsey applauded the Tippin app on social media and said it was an excellent move.
-It serves like a material alternative to the customary "like" on Twitter and a user will need to install the Chrome or Frefox extension and login on Twitter to use it.
-With it users are able to reward other users for their content on social media.
+It serves as a material alternative to the customary "like" on Twitter and a user will need to install the Chrome or Firefox extension and login on Twitter to use it.
+With it, users are able to reward other users for their content on social media.
 It makes Lightning Network easy to use by offering a custodial web wallet that any user can use to receive and manage their micropayments.

 Although it is currently limited to Twitter, Tippin creator Sergio Abril plans to move it to other platforms.